 This solution aims to resolve KI#2 to support DO-A Capable AIoT Devices, the following principles are followed in this solution:

 - This solution has reused the architecture defined in clause 4.2.2 of TS 23.369 [3].
 This solution is applied to both direct connectivity and indirect connectivity for Topology 1.

+- This solution is applied to RRC based option for Topology 2

 - The AIoT Device is not required to perform the registration procedure first before sending the DO-A data.